i-am-bee/bee-agent-framework/docs/tutorials.md

 ## How to Slack with Bee

 This tutorial will guide you through integrating the Bee Agent Framework with the Slack API.
-By the end, the agent will have the cabalitity to post messages to a Slack channel.
+By the end, the agent will be able to post messages to a Slack channel.

 ### Prerequisites